-- 1. A traffic citation may be appealed by contacting the Park 'n Pony office, located inside the Hughes-Trigg Student Center, 214-768-7275, within 15 days of the citation date.
-(Please, do not call the police department) - 2.
+- 1. A traffic citation may be appealed by going online to the Park 'n Pony website within 15 days of the citation date (smu.edu/parking/resolve.asp).
+(Please, do not call the police department.) - 2.
 Decisions made by the Traffic Appeals Board are based on current published parking regulations.
 All board decisions are final. - 3.
 Individuals who desire to question the current parking regulations may submit recommendations for changes to the Park 'n Pony Office.